heshanmax/kindhub/README.md

 # kindhubsys
-KindHub Elementry School Student Registration System
+KindHub Elementry School

+Student Registration System
-System is based on Laravel framework

-Make sure you have a composer installed on your machine.
-Don't forget to create a new database before doing these steps.

-1. Download the project

-2. Extract to your new directory project.
+SRS is a simple web application built under the laravel framework.
+It is used to register students,

+Requirements

+PHP 7+ and Composer are required.
+Installation

+After cloning the repository, Run:

+    Composer update

-3. Copy .env.example to be .env
+    Copy .env.example to a new file .env

-4. Open .env file, and change the database configuration

-5. import the data.sql to new server
+    Edit database configuration in .env, change

+    DB_DATABASE=

+    DB_USERNAME=

+    DB_PASSWORD=

+    Run php artisan migrate

+    Run php artisan Rms:install

+    Run npm install

+Usage

+    Run php artisan serve to run on the default port 8000 or php artisan serve --port=*** to run on your preferred port.

-6. run the project
+    Run npm run dev to run the vue.js

+    Next,you login as default user with credentials in the config/default.php file

+    Identification no : “130202003”

+    Password: “secret”

+    After login, create students, departments, courses, course registration for students.
+Your management Begins!

+Contributing

+All contributions are welcomed and can be made in form of pull requests Security Vulnerabilities

+If you discover a security vulnerability within RMS, please send an e-mail to Fadayini Timothy at timothy33.tf@gmail.com License

+RMS is open-sourced software licensed under the MIT license.